Andrés Cano: Tenure

+Cano resigned from the Arizona House of Representatives to pursue his graduate studies on July 4, 2023.

+Community Involvement & Recognition

-Cano has served as volunteer board member with numerous organizations, including Planned Parenthood Arizona, Literacy Connects, Pan Left Productions, and the Rural Community Assistance Corporation.
+Cano has served as volunteer board member with numerous organizations, including Planned Parenthood Arizona, Literacy Connects, Pan Left Productions, Imago Dei School and the Rural Community Assistance Corporation.

-Awards & Recognition
+In 2015, Equality Arizona awarded Cano with their annual Emerging Leader Award.

 In 2016, Cano was named an inaugural fellow of the Human Rights Campaign's HIV360 Fellowship Program as part of his work to reduce HIV transmission among Latinos in Southern Arizona.

 In 2016, Cano was named the Center for the Future of Arizona's 'Emerging Leader,' becoming the organization's youngest—and first Latino—award recipient.

 In 2020, Cano was awarded the Congressional Hispanic Caucus Institute's Young Alumnus of the Year Award.

-Elections

-Cano was the top vote-getter in the August 28, 2018, Democratic primary election, paving the path for his nomination as a candidate for one of two open seats in the November general election.